 Background Images

-This page explains how these attributes are used.
+This page explains how these document attributes are used.
+It also covers how attributes on the image macro can be used to control the size, fit, and position of the image.
 All the document attributes covered on this page must be defined in the document header.

-As an alternative to using document attributes, you can define these background images in your theme.
+As an alternative to using document attributes, you can define these background images and the foreground image in your theme.

 page-background-image attribute